krabhi1729/Javascript_Learnings/namaste_javascript/let & const in JS, Temporal Dead Zone.md

-# Episode 8 : let & const in JS, Temporal Dead Zone
+#  let & const in JS, Temporal Dead Zone

 * let and const declarations are hoisted.
 But its different from **var**
     ```js